-For the purpose of this policy Norfolk's main towns are Aylsham, Cromer, Dereham, Diss, Downham Market, Fakenham, Harleston, Holt, Hunstanton, Long Stratton, North Walsham, Swaffham, Watton and Wymondham.
-Norfolk's urban areas are King's Lynn (including West Lynn), Thetford, Attleborough, Great Yarmouth, Gorleston-on-Sea and Norwich [the Norwich urban area consists of Norwich and includes-the built-up parts of the urban fringe parishes of Colney, Costessey, Cringleford, Easton, Trowse, Thorpe St Andrew, Sprowston, Old Catton, Hellesdon, Drayton, and Taverham and the remainder of the Growth Triangle].
+For the purpose of this policy Norfolk's main towns are Aylsham, Cromer, Dereham, Diss, Downham Market, Fakenham, Harleston, Hunstanton, Long Stratton, North Walsham, Swaffham, Watton and Wymondham.
+Norfolk's urban areas are King's Lynn, Thetford, Attleborough, Great Yarmouth, Gorleston-on-Sea and Norwich [the Norwich urban area consists of Norwich and the built-up parts of the urban fringe parishes of Colney, Costessey, Cringleford, Easton, Trowse, Thorpe St Andrew, Sprowston, Old Catton, Hellesdon, Drayton, Taverham and the remainder of the Growth Triangle].

-Within the resource area identified on the key diagram, or in other locations where borehole data is submitted to demonstrate a viable silica sand resource, specific sites for silica sand should be located where they are able to access the existing processing plant at Leziate (or another processing plant in Norfolk if one was to be built) and railhead at Leziate via conveyor, pipeline or off-public highway haul route.
+Within the resource area identified on the key diagram, or in other locations where borehole data is submitted to demonstrate a viable silica sand resource, specific sites for silica sand should be located where they are able to access the existing processing plant at Leziate (or another processing plant in Norfolk if one was to be built) and railhead via conveyor, pipeline or off-public highway haul route.